Skyvell/xledger/README.md

 ### Data Extraction and Syncronization

 #### Timesheets
-- Description: Performs a full load of all timesheets data using the timesheets endpoint.
+Performs a full load of all timesheets data using the timesheets endpoint.
 Also fetches any new data using a combination of the timesheets and timesheet_deltas endpoints.
-- Details: The data includes time reported by Data Ductus employees.
+The data includes time reported by Data Ductus employees.

 #### 1.1.
 Description